jiyuu-jin/fetch_decode_execute/README.md

 ### CPU Clock timing and Pipelining

-<p>There pipe_liner function accpets a memory location within the pipelining_registers that it will use to store the state of it's instruction between clock cycles.
+<p>There pipe_liner function accepts a memory location within the pipelining_registers that it will use to store the state of it's instruction between clock cycles.
 The fetch, decode, and execute processes are each assigned a respective integer value from 1 to 3.
-The function begins by calling the get intial stage function.<p>
+The function begins by calling the get_current_stage function and passing the location of the pipeline register.
+The current stage is then checked to either be in the fetch, decode or execute stage and the nincremented to the next stage.<p>

 ```
 def pipe_liner(location):